The Next Stock Market Crash Is Rooted In This Cognitive Misconception

 Introduction

 Investors are trapped in a dilemma.
 Many multiples point to an overvaluation of the market on a broad front.
 For example, look at the Shiller P/E ratio, an inflation-adjusted comparison of the stock price with the average ten-year earnings.
-Higher than now, investors valued the S&P 500 only at two points.
+Investors valued the S&P 500 only at two points higher than now.
 One was before the Great Depression and the other when the tech bubble burst.

 Conversely, investors also know that it is best to stay invested statistically speaking because you cannot predict the market.
 Additionally, the current market phase is, in my view, characterized by fear and greed.
 There is certain greed in the markets, as the CNN Fear & Greed Index showed us recently.
 While the index is very volatile, the Fear & Greed Index correlates with corrections or crashes even if it cannot predict these events' strength.